gajus/slonik/README.md

 Connection is always released back to the pool after the promise produced by the function supplied to `connect()` method is either resolved or rejected.

+<a name="user-content-slonik-about-slonik-protecting-against-unsafe-transaction-handling"></a>
 <a name="slonik-about-slonik-protecting-against-unsafe-transaction-handling"></a>
 ### Protecting against unsafe transaction handling

-Just like in the [unsafe connection handling](#protecting-against-unsafe-connection-handling) described above, Slonik only allows to create a transaction for the duration of the promise routine supplied to the `connection#transaction()` method.
+Just like in the [unsafe connection handling](#user-content-protecting-against-unsafe-connection-handling) described above, Slonik only allows to create a transaction for the duration of the promise routine supplied to the `connection#transaction()` method.

 ```js
 connection.transaction(async (transactionConnection) => {